SamuelGerges/SamuelGerges.github.io/README.md

-# Dina Abdelaziz El-naggar - Portfolio Website
+# Samuel Gerges- Portfolio Website

 A modern, responsive portfolio website showcasing my skills, experience, and projects as a Full Stack Developer.